imattau/PaiDuan/apps/web/README.md

 ## Cross-origin headers

-The application sends `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` on all routes.
+By default, the application sends `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` on all routes.
 These headers enable cross-origin isolation, which is required for future multi-threaded FFmpeg builds in the browser.

+Set `ENABLE_ISOLATION=false` to disable these headers and allow loading third-party resources that do not provide COEP/CORP.